 Can Dogs Eat Sunflower Seeds?

-A dog can eat sunflower seed’s kernel, but should not ingest the actual black shell of the sunflower seed.
+A dog can eat sunflower seed kernel but should not ingest the actual black shell of the sunflower seed.
 If your dog eats the shells, severe diarrhea and gastrointestinal distress may occur.

 Vitamin B1 (thiamine)

-Here's some more the research behind sunflower seeds:
+Here are some more of the research behind sunflower seeds:

 - Sunflower seeds improve dog's skin and hair coat (1)